Hack the Moria: 1.1 (CTF Challenge)

-Today I found a Vulnerable Lab based on the world of Lords of The Rings.
-So get on your Gandalf mode to solve this fun Vulnerable Lab Moria 1.2., we are going to download the VM Machine from here.
+Today we found a Vulnerable Lab based on the Lords of The Rings World.
+So get your Gandalf mode on, to solve this fun Vulnerable Lab Moria 1.1.
+We are going to download the VM Machine from here.

-The credit for developing this VM machine is goes to Abatchy.
+The credit for developing this VM machine goes to Abatchy.
 It is a Boot2Root Lab.

-Note: According to author you don’t need LOTR knowledge to hack this VM, but trust me, you need it.
+Note: According to the author you don’t need LOTR knowledge to hack this VM but trust me, you need it.

 nmap -sV 192.168.1.125

-So Friend or Mellon must be a password.
-Keeping that in mind let’s move forward.
-Here I decided to scan the target directory using dirb scan.
+Keeping that in mind, let’s move forward.
+Here we decided to scan the target directory using dirb scan.
 Now open the terminal in Kali Linux and type the following command:

-From scanning result I choose the highlighted directory for further enumeration.
+From the scanning result, we chose the highlighted directory for further enumeration.

-So I opened this directory in the Browser and found another directory inside it i.e h/
+So, we opened this directory in the Browser and found another directory inside it.
+That is “h/”.

-On opening it I got another directory and so on until it completes path /w/h/i/s/p/e/r.
-Here we find the last directory named the_abyss/
+On opening it we got another directory and so on until it completes the path /w/h/i/s/p/e/r.
+Here we find the last directory named the_abyss/.

-So I decided to do a dirb scan but it gave no result, so I did an extension dirb scan as shown.
+So we decided to do a dirb scan but it gave no result, so we did an extension dirb scan as shown.

 dirb http://192.168.1.125/w/h/i/s/p/e/r/the_abyss/ -X .txt .img .html

-This dirb scanner scans for a particular extenstion which is specified like .txt or .img etc.
+This dirb scanner scans for a particular extension which is specified like .txt or .img etc.

-This text contains a lot of names like Balin, Oin, Ori, Fundin, Nain, Eru, Balrog, I noted them because they might be usernames or passwords.
+This text contains a lot of names like Balin, Oin, Ori, Fundin, Nain, Eru, Balrog, we noted them because they might be Login Credentials.

-Now I tried to connect with ftp port.
+Now we tried to connect with FTP port.

 It greeted with Welcome Balrog

-And I knew it must be the username because it was in the random.txt too but for password, I had tried multiple names which I found previously and then I remembered the text form the image, “Say friend and enter”.
-I entered Friend but login failed then tried with Mellow and got login successfully.
+And we knew that it must be the username because it was in the random.txt too but for the password, we tried multiple names which we found earlier and then we remembered the text form the image, “Say friend and enter”.
+On entering Friend the login failed then we tried Mellon and it got us logged in successfully.

 Therefore for FTP Login give following credential: